Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 ##### Fix BSS Metadata

-If nodes are missing metadata for NTP, you will be required to generate the data using `csi` and your system's `system_config.yaml`.
-If you do not have your seed data in the `system_config.yaml` then you will need to open a ticket to help generate the NTP data.
+If nodes are missing metadata for NTP, it is required to generate the data using `csi` and the system's `system_config.yaml`.
+If there is no seed data in the `system_config.yaml`, then open a support ticket to help generate the NTP data.

 The following steps are structured to be executed on one node at a time.
 However, step #3 will generate all relevant files for each node.
 If multiple nodes are missing NTP data in BSS, you can apply this fix to each node.